oqtane/oqtane.docs/src/pages/manuals/system/module-management.md

 At the top of the Module Management page, there is an **Install** button that lets you add new modules.
 Modules can be installed either from a pre-configured list or by uploading a NuGet package, allowing it to be included among the available modules for your site.

-Within the list of modules, you’ll find options to **Edit** modules, which displays module details and provides options to delete non-default Oqtane modules.
+Within the list of modules, you'll find options to **Edit** modules, which displays module details and provides options to delete non-default Oqtane modules.

 ---